PessoaP/ScrappingCityDataToolbox/README.txt

 I present the python library ``Scrapping City Data Toolbox" (SCDT), which uses Foursquare places API (FSAPI) to obtain data of all Foursquare venues in a city.

-The notebooks provides examples of usage.
+The notebooks provide examples of usage.
 One needs a .geojson files (such as the ones obtained with Nominatim) for the algorithm to work.

 Important files: